 Definitely one of my favourite social media tools is the Click to Tweet function.
 I love using it as a final call to action at the bottom of my posts.
 Once you install and activate, you get a handy button added right to your visual editor where you can compose your tweet for visitors to share!

 There are a lot of instagram feed plugins out there but I find the Instagram Feed plugin by Smash Balloon is by far the best one.
 When you isntall it you have a new “Instagram Feed” area in your dashboard where you have total control over the look and feel (width, height, background colour, spacing, order… lots!)
 Then simply copy and paste the shortode in a text widget area or anywhere in a post or page.
+If you’re wanting to stay up to date with your instagram messages without using a browser, you may also be interested in an application like this instagram chat on pc or other similar options available.

 I prefer a bit more control over the image and when I share on social media so I do this manually right now (or schedule it in Hootsuite) but if you want to automate the process and just broadcast your post out to Twitter, Facebook, etc then this is a great tool.